tingkelvin/paxos_test/README.md

 ## Test 1 how the number of acceptors affect the run time?

-The test will run without failure mode on.
+The test will run without failure mode on and one immediate proposer.

 Number of acceptors: [3, 7, 15, 31, 63, 127, 255, 511, 1023, 2047]

-The result is saved in acceptor-failure-False/.
+The result is saved in acceptor-failure-False.

 ```sh
 python3 test.py --test acceptor